Paleo Apple Pie (with Vegan Option)

 This Paleo Apple Pie has a flaky gluten-free lattice crust with a delicious spiced apple filling!
-Your holiday dessert table isn’t complete without apple pie, and this healthier refined sugar free recipe will satisfy any apple pie lover.
+This healthier apple pie recipe is the perfect paleo Thanksgiving dessert.
+This recipe has a vegan option.

 There’s nothing polarizing about apple pie, is there?!
 Except maybe whether you prefer a lattice crust or a crumble crust – but that’s easily solved…just make two pies! ;)